pwurst/pwurst.github.io/publications/_posts/2021-04-15-cropland-l4c.md

 Figure 2.
 Correlations between the state-level CCI and total accumulated GPP anomaly aggregated within the corresponding state at key stages in growth development for (A) corn, (B) soybeans, (C) barley, and (D) spring wheat.
 Darker greens indicate better agreement and the black dots indicate a significant correlation.
 Borrowed with permission from <cite>Wurster et al. (2020) </cite>.
 {:.figcaption}

 The comparison between CCI and GPP anomalies showed that the L4C could provide information about crop condition at relatively high temporal scales (weekly), but the spatial scale remained relatively course (state-level).
-NASS also provides annual crop-yield data at the county-level, which provided the opportunity to compare the L4C to data and higher spatial resolutions, albeit at lower temporal resolution (annual as opposed to weekly).
-We compared weekly GPP anomalies provided by the L4C to annual crop yields at the county-level, and the results were similar to the comparison with CCI.
+So, we also used annual crop-yield data provided by NASS at the county-level, which provided the opportunity to compare the L4C to data and higher spatial resolutions, albeit at lower temporal resolution (annual as opposed to weekly).
+The results from the yeild analysis were similar to the comparison with CCI.
 Figure 3 shows the agreement between GPP anomalies and crop-yield anomalies at the county-level.

 ![Figure3](/assets/img/blog/Wurster2020b_F3.png)

 Figure 3.
 Correlations between county-level yield anomalies and county-level GPP anomalies for (A) corn and (B) soybeans at key stages of the growing season.
 Greener colors indicate higher positive correlations, which tend to increase as the season progresses.
 Soybean yield anomalies tend to be more correlated with GPP anomalies than with corn. <cite>Wurster et al. (2020)</cite>
 {:.figcaption}

+Our comparison between GPP anomalies estimated by the L4C and both weekly crop condition anomalies at the state-level and annual yield anomalies at the county-level showed that the SMAP L4C can provide valuable information on crop condition at higher temporal and spatial resolution that what is currently available at the time of this writing.

 ## Citations